 Coronary Artery Disease

-More commonly known as heart attack, myocardial infarction may lead to death on the spot if the individual in unable to get prompt medical help.
+More commonly known as heart attack, myocardial infarction may lead to death on the spot if the individual is unable to get prompt medical help.

-The flow of blood to the heart is either reduces or there is a complete blockage.
+The flow of blood to the heart is either reduced or there is a complete blockage.

 Congestive Heart Failure

 It is a common heart disease that develops as a result of coronary artery disease or a heart attack.